VikParuchuri/surya/README.md

 **Performance tips**

 Setting the `RECOGNITION_BATCH_SIZE` env var properly will make a big difference when using a GPU.
 Each batch item will use `40MB` of VRAM, so very high batch sizes are possible.
 The default is a batch size `256`, which will use about 10GB of VRAM.

-Depending on your CPU core count, `RECOGNITION_BATCH_SIZE` might make a difference there too - the default CPU batch size is `32`.
+Depending on your CPU core count, it may help, too - the default CPU batch size is `32`.

 ### From python